Fox-ML-infrastructure/FoxML_Core/DOCS/02_reference/changelog/2025-12-14-telemetry-system.md

-# Telemetry System Implementation (2025-12-14)
+# Metrics System Implementation (2025-12-14) [Renamed from Telemetry on 2025-12-15]

 ## Summary

-Implemented a sidecar-based telemetry system with view isolation.
-Telemetry files live alongside existing artifacts (metadata.json, metrics.json, audit_report.json) in cohort directories, following the exact same directory structure.
+Implemented a sidecar-based metrics system with view isolation.
+Metrics files live alongside existing artifacts (metadata.json, metrics.json, audit_report.json) in cohort directories, following the exact same directory structure.
 View isolation ensures CROSS_SECTIONAL drift only compares to CROSS_SECTIONAL baselines, and SYMBOL_SPECIFIC drift only compares to SYMBOL_SPECIFIC baselines.

+**Note:** This system was renamed from "telemetry" to "metrics" on 2025-12-15.
+See [Metrics System Rename](2025-12-15-metrics-rename.md) for details.
+All references in this document use the original "telemetry" terminology for historical accuracy.

 ---